1coderookie/KobraGoNeoInsights/docs/printserver.md

 When you start looking around for a system the desired software should run on, the first thing you'll come across surely will be the Raspberry Pi (in the following named as "RPi").
 The RPi is a little computer which became pretty famous since it entered the market.
 It's a Broadcom SoC 64bit ARM system with LAN (and WiFi within the newer versions) and a microSD card reader onboard which keeps the desired OS.
 It offers GPIOs to directly connect hardware like sensors to it and it draws only a little amount of power.
-Pretty much all of the regular software for 3D printing like the beforementioned [Octoprint](https://octoprint.org/) or [Mainsail](https://docs.mainsail.xyz/) or so are available as specific RPi image which makes it pretty easy and flawless to install even if you're not an expert.
+Pretty much all of the regular software for 3D printing like the beforementioned [OctoPrint](https://octoprint.org/) or [Mainsail](https://docs.mainsail.xyz/) or so are available as specific RPi image which makes it pretty easy and flawless to install even if you're not an expert.
 Just install the [Raspberry Pi Imager](https://www.raspberrypi.com/software/), create the specific image, copy it to a sufficient microSD card and you're good to go - the installation will take a few minutes only.
 And as handy as it is - it might not be the best solution, especially these days.

 Prices for the RPi went up to a ridiculous level (afaik at least in Europe and the US) - *if* they're even available at all.
-Also you don't want to get yourself an old RPi2B for example, it should be a RPi3B at least (referring to Octoprint a RPi Zero 2W also works, it uses the same Broadcom SoC like the RPi3) - a RPi4 would be even better and advisable.
+Also you don't want to get yourself an old RPi2B for example, it should be a RPi3B at least (referring to OctoPrint a RPi Zero 2W also works, it uses the same Broadcom SoC like the RPi3) - a RPi4 would be even better and advisable.
 Not only because of the pure processor power or the RAM - both is sufficient even with the RPi3 for example, but mostly because of the reason how the USB sockets are connected to the CPU.
-Afaik, up until the RPi3 the Broadcom BCM2837 only offers one(!)
-USB port itself.
+Afaik, up until the RPi3 the Broadcom BCM2837 only offers *one* USB port itself.
 This one port is split up by using a SMSC LAN9514 hub chip to get four USB connectors out of it *and* it also uses the LAN port.

 If you're asking yourself now "What the heck is this guy talking about - I have four USB connectors available there, so what's the problem?" - well, let me try to explain it to you very simple:
 Imagine you connect your RPi3 to a monitor and plug in a mouse, keyboard, your 3D printer and a webcam to the USB sockets and maybe you also use the LAN connection (because everybody who knows wireless uses wires ;) ).
 Then you start your printing process sending the gcode file to the printer and start to observe the printing process using the camera.
 Then all of the informations are running across the same one and only USB port of the SoC (the main CPU).
 That means that most likely you'll find yourself noticing some kind of stuttering during the printing process and/or the stream of the webcam.
 That doesn't occur because of a lack of RAM or CPU power (what people use to assume) - that occurs because of the architecture and the bottleneck "one USB port at the SoC".
 So you can see it like a four lane street going down to one lane - as soon as there's (much) traffic on all of those four lanes, you'll get stuck in the traffic where it goes down to one lane.
 So does that mean you shouldn't use a RPi?
 No, not at all - just be aware of the fact that it might not be the best solution for your money.
-It works fine if you don't use the time lapse function of Octoprint or if you can avoid using an additional webcam at all.
+It works fine if you don't use the time lapse function of OctoPrint or if you can avoid using an additional webcam at all.

 ??? tip "RPi and a (Web-)Cam"